Notes on the Geography of Germany: Trier

 A tunnel to the arena floor.

-Below the arena is a dank basement, reminiscent of the tunnels under the Roman Colosseum.
+Below the arena is a dank basement, reminiscent of the tunnels under Rome's Colosseum.

 Here is perhaps the city's most extraordinary building, now a church but originally a basilica begun by Constantine and completed by Gratius (367-383).
 Originally part of the imperial palace, it was faced with plaster mixed with bits of chipped brick to lend color.
 The plaster's gone, but the building's dimensions remain very grand: 236 by 108 feet.